 - Lookup _value: To search for a value in an array.

 - Array: It is the range of cells containing multiple rows and columns where you want to search the lookup value.

 The Lookup function searches the lookup value in the Lookup vector and returns the value in the same position from the result vector.
 The function can return string, numeric, name depending upon the data type.

 This function is used for finding prices of products from a data table, transactions from previous months/years, finding marks of students.

 How to Use the LOOKUP Function in Excel?

-We will now look into how to use Lookup function with the help of various examples.
-You will get to know as to how to write the lookup formula to find the needed values for various criteria.
+We will now look at how to use Lookup function with the help of various examples.
+You will get to know how to write the lookup formula to find the needed values for various criteria.

 Starting with a basic example using the vector form of lookup function.
 We have a sample data table of the seller and their products.

 Now, if we want to find out products sold by Kim, we will write the Lookup formula as below: